Ziqi-Yang/peek/README.md

 These API may be useful for advanced customization:

 - `eldoc-message-function` related API: `peek-overlay-eldoc-message-toggle-stauts`, `peek-overlay-eldoc-message-disable`, `peek-overlay-eldoc-message-enable`.
 Possible customization direction: for model editing mode like `evil`, you can use these function to only enable displaying eldoc message overlay(peek view) when in _insert_ mode.
-Personally I use `meow`, this is my settings:
+Personally I use [meow](https://github.com/meow-edit/meow), and this is my settings:

 ``` emacs-lisp
 (add-hook 'meow-insert-enter-hook 'peek-overlay-eldoc-message-enable)